Biden to pledge 500M free COVID-19 tests to counter omicron

 “Our health experts assess that you are 14 times more likely to die of COVID if you have not been vaccinated versus vaccinated,” she said Monday.

 Scientists say omicron spreads even easier than other coronavirus strains, including delta.
-It has already become the dominant strain in the U.S., accounting for nearly three-quarters of new infections last week.
+It accounted for nearly three-quarters of new U.S. infections last week.

-Early studies suggest that the vaccinated will need a booster shot for the best chance at preventing an omicron infection but that even without the extra dose, vaccination should still largely protect people from serious sickness or death.
+Underscoring the reach of the virus, the White House said late Monday that Biden had been in close contact with a staff member who later tested positive for COVID-19.
+The staffer spent about 30 minutes around the president on Air Force One on Friday on a trip from Orangeburg, South Carolina, to Philadelphia.
+The staffer, who was fully vaccinated and boosted, tested positive earlier Monday, Psaki said.

 In New York City, nearly 42,600 people citywide tested positive from Wednesday through Saturday — compared with fewer than 35,800 in the entire month of November.
-The city has never had so many people test positive in such a short period of time since testing became widely available; there’s no clear picture of how many people got the virus during the city’s first surge in the spring of 2020.
+The city has never had so many people test positive in such a short period of time since testing became widely available.

 The latest outbreak reflects the global challenges of stopping the coronavirus pandemic.

-Note: This story has been corrected to show the trip was from Orangeburg, not Orange.